 When you activate Office 365 Outlook in CloudGuard SaaS Threat Protection, you can select one of two options: Manual Mode or Automatic Mode.
-This page describes the configuration of Office 365 by CloudGuard SaaS after Office 365 activation using Automatic Mode.
+This page describes the configuration of Office 365 by CloudGuard SaaS after Office 365 activation with Automatic Mode.

-For more information about manual configuration using Manual Mode, refer to the Check Point CloudGuard SaaS Manual Configuration with Office 365 Administration Guide.
+For more information about manual configuration with Manual Mode, refer to the Check Point CloudGuard SaaS Manual Configuration with Office 365 Administration Guide.

-Important Note about Quarantine Mailbox: The quarantine mailbox is a dedicated mailbox for suspicious/malicious emails.
-It is necessary when you operate in Detect, Detect and Remediate, and Prevent (Inline) modes.
-You need to manually create it in Office 365, even when onboarding with Automatic Mode.
-The quarantine mailbox requires an Office 365 license with mailbox.
+Important Note about Quarantine Mailbox: The Quarantine Mailbox is a dedicated mailbox for suspicious/malicious emails.
+It is optional when you operate in Detect, Detect and Remediate, and Prevent (Inline) modes.
+By default, quarantined items are stored in the cloud.
+You need to manually create it in Office 365, even when onboarding with Automatic Mode., if you select to store local copy of quarantined items.
+The quarantine mailbox requires an Office 365 license with a mailbox.

 Best Practice: We highly recommend that you restrict access to the Quarantine mailbox.

 Creation of a Global Administrator account in Office 365

 For more information about the Global Administrator role, click here.

 The Check Point Service User is used to run PowerShell commands that configure Office 365 to work with CloudGuard SaaS.

 Global Admin Security

-The password of the global administrator contains 16 random characters: a mix of lower case letters, upper case letters, and digits.
+The password of the global administrator contains 16 random characters: a mixture of lower case letters, upper case letters, and digits.
 At this time, the password is not updated after the initial setup.

 You cannot protect the checkpoint-service-user account with MFA (multi-factor authorization).

 Note: If MFA is activated by default on all global administrators, change the setting before onboarding in CloudGuard SaaS.
-If you already onboarded, submit a Service Request so that we can assist you.
+If you already onboarded, submit a Service Request so that we can help you.

 Operation Modes in CloudGuard SaaS

-In Detect mode, CloudGuard SaaS receives a copy of every email and scans it for threats.
+In Detect mode, CloudGuard SaaS receives a copy of each email and scans it for threats.
 If there is malicious content, a security event is created in the CloudGuard SaaS portal.
 No action is automatically taken by the system to remediate threats.